rmc9311/Animal-Shelter-Database/README.md

 # CS-340

 A Dash web application that interacts with an Animal Shelter database and displays information using data tables, charts, and a geolocation map.
-This is a comprehensive code, and it seems to be well-structured.
 Here's a brief overview of what the code does:

 The code imports necessary libraries and modules such as Dash components, Plotly, Pandas, and the AnimalShelter module.